tomoyaX2/autocomplete-component/questions.md

 ---

-10. List a few ways styles can be used with components.
+# 10. List a few ways styles can be used with components.

-# Answer

 1. Inline. <span style={{marginTop: 10, padding: 5, display: 'flex'}}>.....</span>
 2. Define className according to style files. <span className="some-fancy-span">....</span>